 Most of the slaughterhouses in Vietnam killing Australian cattle have no basic hygiene or OH&S protocols and kill and butcher animals in filthy, bacteria-filled conditions.
 Meat from these animals would be deemed unfit for human consumption in Australia.

 The broader ethics of encouraging the Vietnamese (and others throughout South East Asia) to increase red meat consumption at a time the Western world is being warned by health experts to eat less are also in question here — and reinforces that this is a profit-driven industry that cares little, if anything, for animals or people.

 The Department of Agriculture is inherently conflicted in its role as regulator and facilitator of trade.
-And the Minister responsible has professed unshakeable support for rich live export companies — regardless of the cruelty and corruption that is exposed.
+And the Minister responsible — both former Minister Joyce, and current Minister Bridget McKenzie — have professed support for rich live export companies, regardless of the cruelty and corruption that is exposed.

 They're the forgotten victims of Australia's live export trade — dairy cows and other animals exported for breeding purposes who are left totally unprotected by live export regulations.
 The government and the industry says requiring appropriate standards and care for these animals in importing countries is too difficult.
 So they simply don't.